All Episodes

 We're like drifting.

-The other we're heading towards Niagara Falls, and Greece and France and Spain and Ireland and Portugal and the United Kingdom are all ahead of us going towards the falls.
+And Greece and France and Spain and Ireland and Portugal and the United Kingdom are all ahead of us going towards the falls.

-And we can still pull for shore.
+And we can still pull for sure.

 Greece can't pull for sure.